kensanata/spellcasters/Foreword.md

 spellcasters is always the same: two spells of the fifth circle and three spells of every circle below that.

-The magic users have 10d4 hit points, elves have 10d6 hit points, they save as a magic user or elf of the tenth level, they will wear no armor unless they are an elf on a mission, and so on.
+The magic users have 10d4 hit points and wear no armour (AC 9), elves have 10d6 hit points and wear fancy elven plate armour and a shield when outside their homes (AC 2).

 As for the spells themselves, it is unavoidable that some classic spells are repeated.
 I hope you don't mind.
 If you have better ideas,